arsaboo/beets/docs/plugins/audiomuse.rst

 Configuration
 -------------

-Add an ``audiomuse`` section to point at your AudioMuse-AI Core server:
+Add an ``audiomuse`` section to point at your AudioMuse server:

 .. code-block:: yaml

     audiomuse:
-      url: "http://192.168.2.162:8001"  # Base URL of your AudioMuse-AI Core
+      url: "http://192.168.2.162:8001"  # Base URL of your AudioMuse service

 If omitted, the plugin defaults to ``http://127.0.0.1:8001``.